 - (1) For single dwelling allotments apply traffic generation rate of 12 vpd per allotment (equivalent to approximately 1 vph in peak hour) unless a lower rate can be demonstrated.
-A lower rate of 7 vpd can be applied to multi-unit dwellings based on RMS Guide to Traffic Generating Development. - (2) See RMS Road Design Guidelines on designing for specific operating speeds. - (3) Widening required at bends to allow for wider vehicle paths (Austroads Turning Templates). - (4) Width of carriageway is between kerb inverts or to the centre line of the edge strips. - (5) Application of WSUD to edge control of pavement to be considered at all times, all roads to be provided with edge strips as a minimum, with roll-over kerbs to be used on tight radius curves to define travel paths.
-Larger road reserves may be required to contain WSUD within the reserve. - (6) Barrier kerbing may be used if required for drainage purposes without reducing carriageway width. - (7) Reduced speeds are required at designated pedestrian/cyclepath crossings. - (8) If parking is required, it is to be provided in an off-street parking area which can be exited in a forward direction. - (9) Right of ways are to meet minimum requirements set by NSW Rural Fire Service in bushfire prone areas, AS2419 (Fire Hydrant Installations) in reticulated water supply area, and AS2890. - (10) All driveways are to provide passing bays every 50m or in accordance with merit based assessment. - (11) Footpaths are to be located in accordance with Eurobodalla Shared Pathway Strategy 2010.
+A lower rate of 7 vpd can be applied to multi-unit dwellings based on RMS Guide to Traffic Generating Development. - (2) See RMS Road Design Guidelines on designing for specific operating speeds. - (3) Widening required at bends to allow for wider vehicle paths (Austroads Turning Templates). - (4) Width of carriageway is between kerb inverts or to the outside edge of the edge strips. - (5) Application of WSUD to edge control of pavement to be considered at all times, all roads to be provided with edge strips as a minimum, with roll-over kerbs to be used on tight radius curves to define travel paths.
+Larger road reserves may be required to contain WSUD within the reserve. - (6) Barrier kerbing may be used if required for drainage purposes without reducing carriageway width. - (7) Reduced speeds are required at designated pedestrian/cyclepath crossings. - (8) If parking is required, it is to be provided in an off-street parking area which can be exited in a forward direction. - (9) Private roads are to meet minimum requirements set by NSW Rural Fire Service in bushfire prone areas. - (10) Private roads will only be accepted for development associated with land zoned E4 Environmental living and R5 Large Lot Residential - (11) All driveways are to provide passing bays every 50m or in accordance with merit based assessment. - (12) Footpaths are to be located in accordance with Eurobodalla Shared Pathway Strategy 2010.